fayomihorace/Courses/Programming-fundamentals/introduction.md

 But because machine code is not easy to write, people have created high level programming languges.
 Some are compiled that means the program is translated into an executable machine code before sent to the machine, and other are interpreted which means the translation occors during the program execution.
-And finally, each programming language has it own syntax and rules.
+And finally, each programming language has it own syntax and rules that programmer shouls follow while writting code in that programming language